eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

 Codewind has been sucessfully deployed and available.

 You can re-run the last command several times and each time a new Codewind deployment will be generated against the existing Keycloak service.
-A dev user must have their own Codewind instance however they can also have more than one instances assigned to them.
+A developer must have their own Codewind instance,  however they may also have more than one instances assigned to them through role-based access control which `cwctl` has setup automatically.

-Make a note of the address provided : `https://codewind-gatekeeper-k55333j0.mycluster-12345-7674b4bd9abbdeea5be228236d5275c9-0001.eu-gb.containers.appdomain.cloud`  since you'll need it when configuring your IDE.
+Make a note of the address provided : `https://codewind-gatekeeper-k55333j0.mycluster-12345-7674b4bd9abbdeea5be228236d5275c9-0001.eu-gb.containers.appdomain.cloud`   you'll need that when configuring your IDE in the next step.

 Next step, connect your [VSCode](remotedeploy-vscode.html) or [Eclipse](remotedeploy-eclipse.html) IDE to the new Codewind deployment